-Factors such as the introduction of thin-walled (Schedule 5 and Schedule 10) piping in the 1980s, changes in the chemicals used by water treatment facilities in the 1980s and 1990s, the proliferation of electroplating, an increased awareness of MIC and the rising number of buildings with sprinkler systems all contribute to the sharp increase in reported cases of MIC.
+Factors such as the introduction of thin-walled (Schedule 5 and Schedule 10) piping in the 1980s, changes in the chemicals used by water treatment facilities in the 1980s and 1990s, the proliferation of electroplating, increased awareness of MIC, and the rising number of buildings with sprinkler systems all contribute to the sharp increase in reported cases of MIC.

 What can be done to prevent damage from microbiologically influenced corrosion?